-According to Invesp, juts an increase of 5 percent in customer loyalty can lead to a 25 percent to 100 percent increase in profit per customer, and on average, loyal customers are 10 times more valuable than first-time customers.
-Therefore, it is clear nothing beats customer loyalty and retention when it comes to guaranteeing business continuity.
-So how do you increase customer loyalty?
+The above infographic published by Invesp demonstrates how an increase of 5% in customer loyalty can lead to a 25% to 100% increase in profit per customer, as loyal customers are seen as 10 times more valuable than first-time customers.
+Customer loyalty and retention are big contributors when it comes to guaranteeing the endurance of your business.

 To gain a competitive edge in the market, customer retention programs can make all the difference.
 For instance, I’ve recently been promoted to Gold Status for my Red Lobster Rewards account based on how many points I’ve accumulated as a loyal customer.
 Not only is it my favorite restaurant, which is an incentive in and of itself to go there, but it just sweetens the deal knowing one of my favorite establishments recognizes my loyalty to the brand and is therefore going to reward me for it.

 Every year, it sends me a reward for my birthday regardless of how many points I’ve accumulated at the time, and it has a very streamlined loyalty program in place where it’s easy to scan a receipt with a smartphone and watch the amount of points in my account increase before my very eyes in the app.
 Below is the email Red Lobster sent alerting me to my new Gold Status (I had to split it into three images, as the entire email wouldn’t fit in one screenshot).

 You’ll see Red Lobster does a nice job of explaining what the new perks are with my upgraded status and how convenient it is to get rewarded either at the restaurant, online or on its app, the perfect trifecta of rewards accessibility.
 Did you also notice the subtle mention of its Lobsterfest?
 Promoting special deals or events your business is having as another way to incentivize customers to take advantage of their loyalty programs is also a win-win.